radmike/cq-scripts/README.md

 Under the hood this script just calls the *deploy* script: passing any optional environment arguments, specifying *clean-clientlibs*, and including all of the subprojects containing CQ nodes to be deployed.

-For the example script here, that's the *config* and *view* projects based on the CQ Blueprints Archetype.
+For the example script here, that's the *config*, *view*, and *content* projects based on the CQ Blueprints Archetype.

 #### Usage